 It is totally justified to question why the dominant hand (think more adept) is reserved for the guitar pick.
 Would it be better if we did it the other way around?
 Frankly, to a rank beginner, I’m sure either way seems as daunting.

 Before we discuss the reasons for this, it’s helpful to acknowledge that guitar playing is a complicated endeavor.
-It is hard to establish a baseline that clearly demarcates which hand is ‘more important’.
-So, YMMV.
+It is hard to establish a baseline that clearly demarcates which hand is ‘more important.

 Either right or left, the important thing is to practice regularly and enjoy your guitar journey.
 Getting the ‘right’ guitar design will ensure that you don’t inadvertently make things harder for yourself or regret your decision down the road.
-To that end, I hope this article has helped clear the air on the subject.
+To that end, we hope this guide has helped clear the air on the subject.